About The Baxter Center

 2. Practice & Community: We design our programs to enable participants to enact what they learn, and to learn with and from each other.

 3. Equity and Social Justice: We focus on access, opportunity, engagement, and empowerment of students and teachers, particularly those from communities historically underrepresented in STEM.
+We see health and environmental justice as central areas to address in our programming.

 How we work